lookit/lookit-docs/docs/source/faq.rst

 There are several measures in place to *discourage* re-identification,
 including:

-- Researchers using the Lookit platform do not receive direct access to participant email addresses.
-They can contact participants using the Lookit interface based on the participant’s random ID, but see an email address only if a participant contacts them.
+- Researchers using the CHS platform do not receive direct access to participant email addresses.
+They can contact participants using the CHS interface based on the participant’s random ID, but see an email address only if a participant contacts them.
-- Although each child and each family registered on Lookit is associated with a global unique random identifier, they are also associated with a different random identifier specific to each study, and the latter is the primary ID used by researchers.
+- Although each child and each family registered on CHS is associated with a global unique random identifier, they are also associated with a different random identifier specific to each study, and the latter is the primary ID used by researchers.
 Per the Terms of Use, researchers may not publish the global identifiers, as these could link data across studies in ways that could lead to unanticipated re-identification potential.
 - Default data downloads minimize the amount of personally identifiable information included: e.g., researchers have to specifically request columns for the child name, birthdate, parent name, etc. By default, neither the child’s birthdate nor exact age at time of participation (which could be combined with timestamps to produce a birthdate) are included, and a rounded age is provided for ease of responsibly publishing raw data.
 - Per the Terms of Use, no participant demographic information may be published in such a way that individual responses can be linked to participant video.

-However, we cannot fully *prevent* re-identification using solely technical means, as some of the data collected on Lookit is by nature potentially identifying (e.g., video of faces).
+However, we cannot fully *prevent* re-identification using solely technical means, as some of the data collected on CHS is by nature potentially identifying (e.g., video of faces).
 All researchers using the platform must have IRB approval for data collection, which includes assurances that they will not attempt to re-identify participants.
 The